sodadata/docs/soda-agent/deploy.md

 <!--
 ## Create an EKS cluster

-The following offers instructions to create a <a href="https://docs.aws.amazon.com/eks/latest/userguide/create-cluster.html" target="_blank">EKS cluster</a> to deploy a Soda Agent.
-We recommend to also setup a <a href="https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html" target="_blank">Node Group</a> to automate the provisioning and lifecycle management of nodes.
-We advise against using Fargate profiles, as provisioning Fargate nodes extends job execution times, resulting in suboptimal user experiences.
+The following offers instructions to create a <a href="https://docs.aws.amazon.com/eks/latest/userguide/create-cluster.html" target="_blank">EKS cluster</a> in which to deploy a Soda Agent.
+Best practice dictates that you also setup a <a href="https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html" target="_blank">Node Group</a> to automate the provisioning and lifecycle management of cluster nodes.
+Avoid using Fargate profiles as provisioning Fargate nodes extends job execution times and results in suboptimal user experiences.

 1. (Optional) You have familarized yourself with [basic Soda, Kubernetes, and Helm concepts]({% link soda-agent/basics.md %}).
 2. (Optional) If you wish, you can establish an <a href="https://aws.amazon.com/privatelink/" target="_blank">AWS PrivateLink</a> to provide private connectivity with Soda Cloud.
 Refer to Connect to Soda Cloud via AWS PrivateLink before deploying an agent.
 2. (Optional) If you are deploying to an existing Virtual Private Cloud (VPC), consider supplying public or private subnets with your deployment.
 Consult the eksctl documentation to <a href="https://eksctl.io/usage/vpc-configuration/#use-existing-vpc-other-custom-configuration" target="_blank">Use existing VPC</a>.
 3. From the command-line, execute the following command to create a new EKS cluster in your AWS account.  <br/>Replace the value of `--region` with one that is appropriate for your location.
-Consult the eksctl documentation to <a href="https://eksctl.io/usage/creating-and-managing-clusters/#creating-a-cluster" target="_blank">Creating a cluster</a>.
+Consult the eksctl documentation for <a href="https://eksctl.io/usage/creating-and-managing-clusters/#creating-a-cluster" target="_blank">Creating a cluster</a>.
 ```shell
 eksctl create cluster --name soda-agent --region eu-central-1
 ```